alphagov/search-api/README.md

 # Search API

-**This was called "rummager", and is in a half-renamed state!
-We will be cleaning this up and renaming everything.**
+**This was called "rummager", and to avoid messing up the `git blame`, there are still a lot of references to "rummager" (eg, filenames).
+You can read "rummager" as "search-api".**

-Rummager indexes content into [elasticsearch](https://www.elastic.co/products/elasticsearch) and serves the GOV.UK search API.
+Search API indexes content into [elasticsearch](https://www.elastic.co/products/elasticsearch) and serves the GOV.UK search API.

 ## Live examples